voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 The mask can either be stored on disk and referenced via the :attr:`mask_path <fiftyone.core.labels.Segmentation.mask_path>` attribute or stored directly in the database via the
 :attr:`mask <fiftyone.core.labels.Segmentation.mask>` attribute.
-When using the
-:attr:`mask_path <fiftyone.core.labels.Segmentation.mask_path>` attribute,
-segmentations must be 8-bit or 16-bit grayscale images.
-When using the :attr:`mask <fiftyone.core.labels.Segmentation.mask>` attribute, masks should be 2D numpy arrays with integer values.

-Segmentations can have any size; they are stretched as necessary to fit the image's extent when visualizing in the App.

 .. note::

     It is recommended to store segmentations on disk and reference them via the :attr:`mask_path <fiftyone.core.labels.Segmentation.mask_path>` attribute,
     for efficiency.

+Segmentation masks can be stored in either of these formats:

+-   2D 8-bit or 16-bit images or numpy arrays
+-   3D 8-bit RGB images or numpy arrays

+Segmentation masks can have any size; they are stretched as necessary to fit the image's extent when visualizing in the App.

 .. code-block:: python
     :linenos: